 "What's the plan?"
 Qinyue asked directly.

 Silence fell for a few moments.
 We'd had a whole day to take in what happened to us, but it was still kind of hard to digest.
-The reality hadn't fully sunk in yet.
+It still felt like a bad dream we hadn't quite woken up from.

 "I think we should just do what he says," Mei said softly.
-"Sure, our reputation will be ruined, but it's not like it already isn't.
-As long as he doesn't order us to outright kill someone innocent or anything of such sorts, I say we obey.
-We obey every order, every task, every mission, and we get stronger during the process.
-Maybe we can't oppose him now, but with brother Ziyang's smarts, maybe someday we'll find a way out.
-The whole of Ironbell was almost choking under the influence of the Sixth Supreme Being himself, but you managed to save us all, and especially my grandfather.
+We all turned.
+Her voice was small, but steady.
+"Our reputations are already in the dirt.
+As long as he doesn't force us to commit some unspeakable atrocity, we obey.
+We take every order, every mission, and we use them to get stronger.
+We might be under his thumb now, but with Ziyang's head for strategy, we'll find a way out eventually.
+The whole of Ironbell was almost choking under the influence of the Sixth High Being himself, but you managed to save us all, and especially my grandfather.
 Something which I will forever be thankful for.
 I trust in this team.
-I trust in us.
-Together, I believe we can overcome any obstacle.
-We can do it."
+I trust in us."

 "Um," Liangyu cut in unhelpfully, "actually, I think we're supposed to welcome her into the 'cult,' not the sect."